Bo Stråth

 Finally, planetary unification cannot mean the elimination of differences.
 On the contrary, it must mean speaking up about it and building community on it.
 Planetary unification must be established on a shared understanding of difference.
 North and South, East and West, Africa, the Americas, Asia, and Europe have histories that are shared through entanglements but experienced differently.
 A planetary perspective deals with a growing understanding of how and why they were experienced differently.
 Victors have different understandings of peace than losers, for instance, as Reinhart Koselleck noted when he remembered how he on 8 May 1945, as a German prisoner of war, put on a 100 kilometres foot march to Auschwitz to clean up after the unspeakable atrocities there, listened to the sound of the peace bells from the churches.
 What is peace, he asked.
 At a more general level, the colonizers’ memories and histories differ from those of the colonized.
 But still, they are entangled.
 The memories are different, but the history is shared.
 This insight must be a planetary perspective’s point of departure and target.

-Here follows a collection of shorter texts, articles of 5,000-7,000 words or blogs of 2,000-4,000 words, exploring the prospects of thinking the future with a planetary perspective on a historical ground.
+Here follows a collection of shorter texts, articles of 5,000-7,000 words or blogs of 2,000-4,000 words, exploring the prospects of thinking and envisioning the future with a planetary perspective on a historical ground.
 Comments on the contribution are welcome, and if they contribute to moving the debate forward, they will be published on the blog site.

 How to quote: